magic-libraries/json/README.md

 ```

 #### <a name="require"></a>require
-first add the client lib to the app.lib, note that we do not actually require the library.'),
+first add the client lib to the app.lib, note that we do not actually require the library.

 ```javascript
 // /app.js